 The feels: I started crying no more than thirty seconds into the episode.
 For some reason, hearing the story of Ichiro’s honeymoon was just too emotional for me.
 Then I cried when Hiro was reading manga with Andou.
 And when Hanako was barking at Ichiro leaving.
 And when Hiro decided to sacrifice himself.
 But I didn’t cry when Ichiro died, somehow.
 It was okay.
 Weird.

 Hiro being a child: I think that one of the most intense moments of the episode was when Andou saw Hiro in his room and offered him Shonen Jump to read.
 The way Hiro’s face was lit up and excited at the idea of reading comic books deeply moved me because it just completely distorted his evil maniac persona.
 Poor thing.
 He even used his feet to read.

-Eerie family happiness: Whether it’s a shonen anime, a Bollywood movie, or the latest Hollywood blockbuster, moments of completion and happiness always give me that same eerie feeling that shit will soon be hitting the fan.
-In this case, seeing Ichiro finally achieving what he desired the most, which is recognition, attention, and love from his family, I just knew that all this failing was just a matter of time.
+Eerie family happiness: Whether it’s a Shonen anime, a Bollywood movie, or the latest Hollywood blockbuster, moments of completion and happiness always give me that same eerie feeling that shit will soon be hitting the fan.
+In this case, seeing Ichiro finally achieving what he desired the most, which is recognition, attention, and love from his family, I just knew that all this failure was just a matter of time.

 Themes & Trivia of Anime

 DONALD TRUMP WAS ON TV: His illustration, as well as his little monologue, literally made me lose it.
 How genius was that?
 I wish this show would go on for longer.

 Hello asteroid: There are a lot (and I mean A LOT) of movies where asteroids are about to hit the earth.
 I guess it’s some sort of intuitive fear we are born with since the time we were dinosaurs.